-This is the second installment of a month-long series I’m doing on project management (read the previous post).
-Today, I’m going to be talking about the importance of setting expectations so you don’t end up with problems that are easily avoidable.
+This is the second installment of a mini-series I’m doing on project management (read the previous post).
+In this post, I’m talking about the importance of setting expectations so you don’t end up with problems that are easily avoidable.

 Most problems related to client projects have nothing to do with screwing something up technically — communication and expectation setting, or a lack thereof, is at the heart of most issues.

-Next week I’ll be covering ongoing communication, but today I want to outline a few things that you should be discussing before kicking off a project with a new client:
+Next in the series, I’ll be covering ongoing communication, but today I want to outline a few things that you should be discussing before kicking off a project with a new client: